knaw-huc/brieven-van-hooft-pipeline/README.md

 * **Software:** A conversion pipeline to take the current form of Brieven van Hooft (FoLiA XML?) and transform it* in such a way that it can be shown in TextAnnoViz.
 This git repository will primarily hold this implementation, its input and output.
+    * The pipeline includes some preprocessors to fix the FoLiA input, as the data authors added some extensions that renders the FoLiA invalid. (*Time estimate:* 8 hours)
     * **Software:** `stam2webanno` - STAM to W3C Web Annotation export.
 This STAM extension is already [formulated here](https://github.com/annotation/stam/tree/master/extensions/stam-webannotations) but is not implemented yet.
         * *Time estimate:* 40 hours
 * **Service:** TextAnnoViz service for Brieven van Hooft